If you sometimes struggle with your glass painting, there are 3 problems you might need to fix ...

 "What happens when I have a question?"

 Just send us an email, and we'll write back.
-That's included in the ticket price.
+That's all included.

 “Sounds great!
 What do I do next?"